My Favorite Tools for Running an Online Business

 Track email open rates so I know that if someone isn't reading my emails or interested in the information or products that I'm offering

 What does "clean up the list" mean?

 And did I mention they have great customer service?
-They truly do, which is rare today.

-It's also a big factor in making decisions about who to work with, and who to buy products and service from.
+It's a big factor in making decisions about who to work with, and who to buy products and service from.
 I'm sure you've been on the receiving end of bad customer service, which can really turn you off from buying something, even if it's a great product or service.
 Click here to check out MailerLite.